KumariTu270/CrealyticsUsage/README.md

 # CrealyticsUsage
-CSV read, Excel read using sparkSQL and exporting data from hive to local machine using sparkSQL
+CSV read, Excel read using sparkSQL using crealytics and exported dataframe to excel using com.github.zuinnote library